paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>Please note: If you are 60 or older, or if you are suffering from any type of significant illness, a medical certificate is recommended to confirm your fitness for diving</p>
 </blockquote>

-We teach our Scuba Diver course in Academy Bay, at the dive site we call [Punta Estrada](/our-diving/our-main-dive-sites), and offer daily morning and afternoon trips (8 AM and 1 PM start times) with an instructor catering to no more than four adult candidates (maximum of 5 adult participants assisted by 2 instructors).
+We teach the Scuba Diver course in Academy Bay, at the dive site we call [Punta Estrada](/our-diving/our-main-dive-sites), and offer daily morning and afternoon trips (8 AM and 1 PM start times) with an instructor catering to no more than four adult candidates (maximum of 5 adult participants assisted by 2 instructors).
 Children aged 10 to 12 years are taught in smaller groups.

-Learn more about our [Scuba Diver course](https://www.padi.com/courses/scuba-diver)
+Learn more about the [Scuba Diver course](https://www.padi.com/courses/scuba-diver) *note, this link opens an external page.*

 **If you would like to book a Scuba Diver course, please [Contact Us](/contact?message=Enquiry%20about%20ScubaDiver%20Course).**